 Applicants must possess a baccalaureate degree.
-Applications are accepted for Fall by July 15th and Spring by November 1st.
-Adult Career and Special Student Services (ACSSS) is the admitting office for all University Special students, including capstone certificate students.
+Applications are accepted for Fall, Spring, and Summer on a rolling basis.
+Division of Continuing Studies (DCS) is the admitting office for all University Special students, including capstone certificate students.
 However, the department offering the capstone certificate program makes the final admission decision upon review of all applicant materials.

 Admission requirements for the Capstone Certificate are:

 - Hold bachelor’s degree or equivalent credential from an accredited college or university.

 - A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00.
 Applicants from an international institution must have a strong academic performance comparable to a 3.00 for an undergraduate or master’s degree.

 - Applicants whose native language is not English must provide scores from the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score on the TOEFL is 580 on the written version, 243 on the computer version, or 92 on the Internet version.

 Exceptions to standard admission requirements are considered by the admissions committee on an individual basis.
 Students may be admitted with deficiency, but will be expected to complete the necessary leveling courses.